UTRA-ART/line-detection/README.md

 https://stackoverflow.com/questions/37188623/ubuntu-how-to-install-opencv-for-python3

 _NOTE_: If you installed or tried to install ROS(Robotic Operating System), it is likely that you already have OpenCV installed but for Python 2.7+ The UTRA team requires you to use Python 3+.
 You might run into issues if you try to import cv2 from python 3 as the python path is edited to import from ROS dist.
 This is because of edits made to the bash file during the ROS installation.
-The workaround this problem would be open your bash file in vim or gedit edit.
+The workaround to this problem would be open your bash file in vim or gedit edit.
 Your bash file will be located in /home/username/.bashrc

 **YOU SHOULD NOT MAKE ANY CHANGES TO YOUR BASH FILE OTHER THAN ONE SHOWN BELOW, MAKE SURE YOU KNOW EXACTLY WHAT YOU ARE DOING BEFORE YOU EDIT THE BASH FILE**

-Go to the above director and press Ctrl + H to show hidden files then open the bash file in an editor of your choice
+Go to the above directory and press Ctrl + H to show hidden files then open the bash file in an editor of your choice

 The remove the following line from the end of your bash file